digital-asset/daml/docs/source/upgrade/index.rst

 signatories of a contract have agreed to one specific version of a template.
-Changing the definition of a template, e.g., by extending it with a new choice without agreement from signatories of contracts of that template would completely break the authority guarantees provided by DAML.
+Changing the definition of a template, e.g., by extending it with a new choice without agreement from signatories of contracts of that template would completely break the authorization guarantees provided by DAML.

 Therefore, DAML takes a different approach to upgrades and